Val916/Run-for-fun/README.md

 ### Media Attribution
 Race images used throughout the platform are sourced from:
-- **Official event photography** - Race organizers and event websites
+- **Official event photography** - Race organizers and event websites (all the links for oficial websites could be found on the Race Details pages)
 - **[Cloudinary](https://cloudinary.com/)** - Image hosting and optimization
 - **User-submitted content** - Race creators' personal event photos